getcarina/getcarina.com/_posts/2016-05-10-learning-how-to-whale.md

 ## Running JupyterHub on Carina
 <img class="right" src="{% asset_path learning-howtowhale/docker-jupyter.png %}" alt="Running JupyterHub on Carina"/>
 How to Whale uses this setup to teach Docker, but it can be used for a variety of other applications.
 The code to support integrating JupyterHub with Carina has been contributed back to the Jupyter Project.
-So you can use it to create your own Carina backed JupyterHub instance, or read just the code to see how to integrate with Carina for your own evil purposes.
+So you can use it to create your own Carina backed JupyterHub instance, or read the code to see how to integrate with Carina for your own evil purposes.

 Here are the steps to run your own JupyterHub: